V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yze2.jpg){: loading=lazy width="600"}

  * Notice what way the lever faces, away from the flat side.
- * Sorry fo rthe blurry image, I need to take a new one.
+ * Sorry for the blurry image, I need to take a new one.

 ![!LR4 yz assm](../img/lr4/yze3.jpg){: loading=lazy width="600"}